lucazgon/bootDev_Maze/notes.md

-# goal
-- build maze builder / solver using python and tkinter
+goal: build maze builder / solver using python and tkinter

 # structure